 8/27/12: A formal public comment period and public hearing to receive comment on the Proposed Plan will take place around late 2013.
-Results from the test caps will be available after 2015.

-6/27/13: Gary Riley replied that USEPA has installed and is monitoring two pilot soil caps for the next two years.
+6/27/13: Gary Riley replied that USEPA has installed and will be monitoring two pilot soil caps over the next two years.
 They continue to discuss remediation options for acidic water seeping through the waste rock pile into the lake.

-Track USEPA's planning process in early 2014.
+Track USEPA's planning process in mid-2014.